 The Daigas Group holds that human rights ought to be accorded the maximum respect in all circumstances.
 All executives and employees must be keenly aware of this, and acquire and act on correct knowledge pertaining to human rights.
 In expanding its business globally, the Group pays careful attention to compliance with local and national laws and regulations, respect for human rights and other international norms, local culture and customs, and the interests of stakeholders.
 Accordingly, it offers human rights training and conducts educational activities aimed at improving awareness and instilling knowledge of human rights issues.

-Systems for Human Rights Awareness
+Systems and Plans for Human Rights Awareness

-Group-wide promotion of human rights awareness
+Group-wide promotion of human rights awareness by the Daigas Group

-Based on this policy, the Human Resources Department's “Human Rights Center” plans and administers numerous efforts and events such as human rights training for all job levels, human rights lectures, and human rights slogan contests, and offers cooperation and support to individual organizations.
+Based on this policy, the Human Resources Department's “Human Rights Center” plans, formulates and administers numerous efforts and events such as human rights training for all job levels, human rights lectures, and human rights slogan contests, and offers cooperation and support to individual organizations.
 The top award-winning slogans are made into posters that are put up in offices to constantly remind employees of the importance of human rights.

 The Daigas Group's “Compliance Desks,” which accept compliance consultations and reports, also provide a place for employees to seek advice on, and report all matters related to human rights.

 - Compilation of a company-wide policy on human rights awareness activities and follow-up on activity results

 - Company-wide coordination of measures aimed at promoting human rights awareness activities

 <Roles of the Corporate Human Rights Executive Board>